-The payback period is the number of years required for a project’s cumulative net benefits to recover its first cost.
-If a project costs $100,000 upfront and saves $25,000/year, the payback period is 4 years.
+The payback period is the number of years it takes for a project’s cumulative net benefits to recover its first cost.
+A project that costs $100,000 upfront and saves $25,000/year pays back in 4 years.

 For variable benefits, cumulate them year by year and find the first year where the cumulative total exceeds the first cost.
 (Fractional years are sometimes interpolated within the final partial year.)